SuperZooper3/AstroSwap/README.md

 - Add a .env file to /brownie with in it:
   - An infura key for easy network access in `WEB3_INFURA_PROJECT_ID`
   - An etherscan API tokoen for contract verification in `ETHERSCAN_TOKEN`
-- `cd brownie` && `brownie compile` to compile the smart contract
+- `cd brownie` && `brownie compile` to compile the smart contracts.
 - Use `brownie test` to test the smart contracts.
-- Use `brownie run scripts\deploy.py` to deploy the smart contract to a local network.
+- Use `brownie run scripts\deploy.py` to deploy the factory to a local network.
 (Add the --network NETWORKNAME flag to deploy it to a real network).

 ## Warnings
 This contract has not been audited and I do not expect it to be perfect.
 It has been tested extensively and is working as intended on a local machine and on the Rinkeby Testnet but might not work on other networks.